mali-git/hyper_relational_ilp/README.md

 You can run `ilp --help` to get an overview of the available commands.
 We further discuss them below.

+## Datasets

+The datasets can be downloaded at https://zenodo.org/record/6581274#.Yo5Ki8ZCRTY.

 ## Individual configurations

 To start individual configurations use `ilp run`, e.g.,